as3ng/UIUCTF/Forensics/Tablet 2/README.md

 <br>

 From the `CloudKits`, we indicate that there are 2 devices that were used and there's interesting thing to be further analyzed, where `PasswordProtectedNote` record seems confidential to break.
+It also indicates that the Notes is stored in `iCloud`.

 <img src="images/img3.png" />
 <br>